 The Worship Experience

 In our services, we try to aim for music that is the right loudness to be both safe and make worshipers feel secure.
-We aim for that sweet spot where the music is just loud enough that you don’t have to worry if your neighbor sitting next to you can hear you sing out of key!
+We aim for the volume level where you can hear the congregation sing, but not necessarily hear them singing off-key!
 Sing as loud as you want!
 We also turn the lights down lower for this portion of the service.
 All of this is in an attempt to have us focus on the Savior that we worship, not those around us.
 Worship is for an audience of one, Jesus.

 Here is what that means on a technical level: